ipfs/ipfs-update/README.md

 `$ ipfs-update install <version>`

-Downloads, tests, and installs the specified version of ipfs.
+Downloads, tests, and installs the specified version (or "latest" for latest version) of ipfs.
 The existing version is stashed in case a revert is needed.

 #### revert